Born on New Year’s Day 1977 in Arvika, Sweden, Jonas Andersson had turned 41 this year, which makes him one of the most experienced co-drivers around.

 In 2009, funding problems of PG Andersson saw Jonas switch to co-drive alongside Norwegian Mads Østberg.
 They won the Norwegian Rally Championship in 2011, and in 2012 enjoyed a maiden FIA World Rally Championship (WRC) event victory at the Rally de Portugal.

 By 2016, feeling the need for a new challenge, Andersson opted to join ŠKODA Motorsport as co-driver to fellow Swede Pontus Tidemand.
-Together they have won one round of the WRC2 Championship to date, the Rally de Portugal, and claimed three more podium finishes, ending up fifth in the final WRC2 standings.
+In their first season together, they won one round of the WRC2 Championship, the Rally de Portugal, and claimed three more podium finishes, ending up fifth in the final WRC2 standings.